The Weaver of the Wood · Stryga, She Who Was a God

 The mate-test

-Rhysand sends Feyre into the Wood to steal a token he will not name.
-It is his late mother's ring — twisted strands of gold and silver flecked with pearl, set with an opaque blue stone across which a six-pointed star radiates — left with the Weaver so that only a mate strong and clever enough to survive her could reclaim it.
-Feyre feels Rhys's power in it, takes it, and the singing stops: the Weaver knows.
-To escape a blind pursuer in a flammable hoard, Feyre throws a candle into the spun thread, climbs the chimney, sticks fast in the fat coating the flue, smashes a brick down into the Weaver's face, and hauls herself out over a roof of hair.
-The robbery is where Feyre first discovers what she has become.
+Rhysand sends Feyre into the Wood for a token he won't name.
+His late mother's ring — twisted gold and silver flecked with pearl, an opaque blue stone with a six-pointed star radiating across it — left with the Weaver so only a mate clever and strong enough to survive her could take it back.
+Feyre feels Rhys's power in it, takes it, and the singing stops.
+The Weaver knows.
+Candle into the spun thread, up the chimney, stuck fast in the fat coating the flue, a brick smashed down into that face, and out over a roof of hair.
+The robbery is where Feyre first finds out what she's become.
+The mate-test framing did not need to be subtext.
+We caught it.

 Monster, weapon, defender